 Funded Scholars Eligibility

-The LCU Fund for Women’s Education awards funds to selected institutions which in turn disburse funds per the foundation’s grantee eligibility criteria.
-Grantee institutions must disburse funds regardless of race, ethnicity, religion, national origin, sexual orientation, age or disability.
+The LCU Fund for Women’s Education awards funds to selected institutions which in turn disburse funds per the foundation’s scholar eligibility criteria.
+Grantee institutions must disburse funds regardless of race, ethnicity, religion, national origin, sexual orientation, immigration status, gender assignment at birth, age or disability.

 Research shows that low to middle income undergraduate scholars are most likely to drop out of school in their final two years of school.
-Given this trend, the LCU Fund will focus its support on undergraduate scholars at the Junior and Senior levels.
-The LCU Fund will continue to support graduate scholars in select programs.
+As such, LCU Scholars are undergraduates in their Junior and Senior level or are enrolled in select professional or graduate programs.

 As a full-time student, one must: